ryleu/rise-of-the-scourge/pages/Noel Ashtenbloom.md

 - The party suspects her patron may be a [[Scourge]]-infected fae.
 - The party suspects the reason she cannot talk about the deal is because of a clause in the deal.
 - Daugter of [[King Leoben]].
 She ran away when she was young.
 She did not, in fact, come from a small town in [[Austasia]].
-- Her real name is Lyra Leoben.
+- Her dead name is Lyra Leoben.